stanfordnlp/pyvene/README.md

 ### `Adding activations to any stream.ipynb`
 (**Intervention Tutorial**) Besides interchange intervention, you can also add any customized activations to a particular stream in transformer.
 This is a tutorial adding a word embedding to different streams and make the model predict different things.

-### `Intervened language generation.ipynb`
+### `Change how TinyStories end with interventions.ipynb`
-(**Intervention Tutorial**) This is a tutorial on how to intervene the TinyStories-33M model to change its story generation.
+(**Intervention Tutorial**) This is a tutorial on how to intervene the TinyStories-33M model to change its story generation, with sad endings and happy endings.
 Different from other tutorials, this is a multi-token language generation, closer to other real-world use cases.

 ### `If the cost is between X and Y.ipynb`
 (**Distributed Alignment Tutorial**) This is a tutorial reproducing one of the main experiments in [the Boundless DAS paper](https://arxiv.org/abs/2305.08809).
 Different from the first tutorial, this one involves trainable interventions that actively search for alignments with model internals.